Gutenberg Prize of the International Gutenberg Society and the City of Mainz

 The Gutenberg Prize of the International Gutenberg Society and the City of Mainz has been awarded since 1968 for outstanding artistic, technical and scientific achievements in the field of printing.
 The award was initially awarded every three years, since 1994 then in annual change with the Gutenberg Prize of the City of Leipzig, which also honors outstanding book art achievements.
 The Gutenberg Prize is endowed with 10,000 euros.
+The prize is named for the inventor of the movable-type printing press, Johannes Gutenberg, whose hometown was Mainz.